-Shopify is a fully hosted platform which means you don’t need to install, manage, or update any software.
+Shopify is a fully hosted platform, which means you don’t need to install, manage, or update any software.
 You also don’t need to worry about security, performance, backups, and compatibility issues.

 One downside of this guided, polished, and highly optimized user experience is that it limits your control.
-You can only use the design and development tools provided by Shopify or addons available in their marketplace.
+You can only use the design and development tools provided by Shopify or add-ons available in their marketplace.

 However, this is not as bad as it sounds.
-For most users, the large selection of extensions and themes available in Shopify, is more than enough to get started and grow your online store.
+For most users, the large selection of extensions and themes available in Shopify is more than enough to get started and grow your online store.

 WooCommerce – Ease of Use

 There are plenty of free and paid plugins that can automate most of these tasks for you.

-The biggest downside of the flexibility is that it comes with a learning curve and requires a more hands-on management of your website.
-You also have to signup for a merchant account or similar service like Stripe / PayPal.
+The biggest downside of the flexibility is that it comes with a learning curve and requires more hands-on management of your website.
+You also have to sign up for a merchant account or similar service like Stripe / PayPal.

-Payment Methods: Shopify vs WooCommerce
+Payment Methods: Shopify vs. WooCommerce